 The first step?
 Knowing what your critical data is, and what compliance regulations you need to follow.
 How can you ensure the privacy of your clients, members or patients and secure critical data if you don’t know what it is, where it is and what rules you need to abide by?

-As a compliance specialist, I provide training and many other services to help organizations plan for and achieve compliance.
-I am often asked for guidance on not only the types of compliance, but who they might affect.
 Here is an overview of some of the most common compliance regulations organizations may fall under, and examples of how these regulations could impact your business:

 Payment Card Industry Data Security Standard, or “PCI DSS” is the standard mandated for storing, processing or transmitting cardholder data from major credit card providers to reduce fraud and secure this critical data.
 Businesses across many industries fall under the PCI DSS umbrella because they process credit card payments.
 Understanding where this data is and what safeguards need to be in place is key to preventing a data breach.

 Family Educational Rights and Privacy Act, or “FERPA” protects the privacy of student education records.
 Does your school receive funds under an applicable program of the U.S. Department of Education?
 If so, the law likely applies.
 Get familiar with privacy requirements and parent rights to access their child’s information.

 The Financial Industry Regulatory Authority, “FINRA” is a non-governmental agency overseen by the SEC, which provides regulatory services for the financial industry to protect investors and market integrity.
 All brokers must be licensed and registered by FINRA.
 Financial Examiners will perform audits on a routine basis or based on a compliant.
 There are hefty penalties for those who break the rules.